What is Pigmentary Keratitis in Dogs?

 - Nasal Fold Trichiasis: Due to abnormal facial features, in brachycephalic breeds, the hair on the nasal fold can irritate the eye surface, causing ocular conditions.

-- Keratoconjunctivitis Sicca (KCS): Dry eye due to inadequate tear production or distribution of the tears can cause pigmentary keratitis.
+- Keratoconjunctivitis Sicca (KCS): Dry eye in dogs due to inadequate tear production or distribution of the tears can cause pigmentary keratitis.

 - Chronic Superficial Keratitis (Pannus): This immune-mediated condition occurs in breeds such as Belgian Tervurens and German Shepherds and causes dark eye pigmentation.